 Components Current State/Workflows Recommendations/Next Steps Oral Assessment: a limited clinical inspection requiring an approved caries risk assessment tool.
 Oral assessment for pediatric population only, must be completed by provider (DO, MD, NP, PA, CO/CPC/JCC enhanced benefit to include Naturopathic Doctors) and requires certification training for providers.
-CareOrego Design and document workflows for pediatric screening or oral assessment Decide on Assessment or Screening Determine what intervals service will be provided (i.e.: Start at 9 or 12mo visit, yearly or standard for every WCC) Oral Screening: series of questions to determine an individual's need to be seen by a dentist for diagnosis.
+Oral Screening: series of questions to determine an CareOrego Design and document workflows for pediatric screening or oral assessment Decide on Assessment or Screening Determine what intervals service will be provided (i.e.: Start at 9 or 12mo visit, yearly or standard for every WCC) Oral Screening: series of questions to determine an individual's need to be seen by a dentist for diagnosis.
 May be performed by any trained clinic staff. standard for every WCC) Patient Education: skills, information, and/or tools to discuss the importance of oral health with patients and provide guidance as needed.
 Design and document process for pediatric oral health education workflow.
 Oral health materials from CareOregon or professionally endorsed organization.
 Referral pathway: Design and document referral pathway(s) to dental services for patients Pathway for Medicaid/OHP kiddos?
 Can use Dental Care Request for all HSO/CareOregon, CPCCO or JCC OHP members.
 Pathway for Commercial/non-OHP kiddos?
 List of pediatric dentists in area (CareOregon can provide).

-Fluoride Varnish: Reimbursed up to age 19 by CareOregon/CPCCO/JCC • \ FI- varnish be ordered/re-stocked.
-Generally, clinic's current medical supply companies have fluoride varnish.
-Who will apply the varnish?
+Fluoride Varnish: Reimbursed up to age 19 by CareOregon/CPCCO/JCC · FI- varnish be ordered/re-stocked.
+Generally, current medical supply companies have fluorid Who will apply the varnish?
 Provider, MA?
-How will fluoride education/homecare instructions be provided?
-CareOregon can provide information/examples Coding and billing: Order entry workflows and confirmation of ability to submit claims.
+How will fluoride education/homecare instruprovided?
+CareOregon can provide information/ de varnish. uctions be Coding and billing: Order entry workflows and confirmation of ability to submit claims.
 Choose Fluoride varnish code to be used - determined by clinic.
 CPT 99188 more commonly used in practices with commercial plan patients.
 CareOregon has removed frequency limitations for fluoride varnish (D1206, 99188), oral assessment (D0191), and oral screening (D0190) for any member under the age of 21.
 Oral assessments and screenings are covered once every 12 months for members 21+.
-CareOrego DMAP rate: \$13.01 Commonly used ICD 10: Z13.84, Encounter for screening for dental disorders DMAP - children under 19 years of age, a maximum of twice every 12 months.
-For adults aged 19 and older, a maximum of once every 12 months.
-D0191 Oral Screening CareOregon has enhanced the D0190 Oral Screening code beyond the OAR requirements for non-dental providers.
-We allow reimbursement for completing oral health screenings for members of any age without the use of an endorsed risk assessment tool.
-Our intention is to expand the population of members who are eligible for this screening service.
-Fluoride Varnish codes Commonly used ICD 10: Z29.3, Encounter for prophylactic fluoride administration Both codes reimbursed for OHP members up to age 21 and up to 4 x per year based on risk.
-This is total applications between both dental and medical settings.
-DMAP rate: \$14.27 DMAP rate: \$14.27 DMAP rate: \$12.97
+CareOrego D0191 Oral Assessment DMAP rate: \$13.01 Commonly used ICD 10: Z13.84, Encounter screening for dental disorders DMAP - children under 19 years of age, and of twice every 12 months.
+For adults aged older, a maximum of once every 12 month D0191 Oral Screening CareOregon has enhanced the D0190 Oral Screening code beyond the OAR requirem non-dental providers.
+We allow reimbursed completing oral health screenings for mere any age without the use of an endorsed rice assessment tool.
+Our intention is to expansion population of members who are eligible for screening service.
+Fluoride Varnish codes Commonly used ICD 10: Z29.3, Encounter prophylactic fluoride administration Both codes reimbursed for OHP members 21 and up to 4 x per year based on risk.
+The applications between both dental and mediatings.
+D1206 fluoride varnish DMAP rate: \$14.27 CPT 99188 Fluoride Varnish DMAP rate: \$12.97 maximum d 19 and hs. all hents for ement for mbers of isk hd the for this